-Years ago, commercial satellite providers successfully nudged their way into the military space domain, providing critical bandwidth services for platforms for which the Defense Department could not, particularly for airborne intelligence, surveillance and reconnaissance (AISR) missions.
+Years ago, commercial satellite providers successfully nudged their way into the military space domain.
 More than a decade later, some companies are gambling with technological improvements in hopes of retaining that hold on the lucrative market.

 Boeing Satellite Systems Incorporated, El Segundo, California, is being awarded a $317,700,000 contract modification to a previously awarded firm-fixed-price contract for Wideband Global Satellite Communications (WGS) Satellite Vehicle 10 (SV10) production, processing, launch, and on-orbit activation.
 The modification adds an additional satellite to the existing requirements for WGS 7-10.
 Los Angeles Air Force Base, El Segundo, California, is the contracting activity.